Speed Calculus Preview Program - Summer 2016

 What is the Speed Calculus Preview Program?

 The Calculus Preview Program is a four-week, intensive review program for intermediate algebra and advanced algebra skills.
-The program requires on site or online instructor-led review sessions.
-These review sessions offer fast-paced instruction in a self-paced format.
+This program offers fast-paced instruction in a self-paced format.
 In addition, online computer sessions provide practice, supplemental instruction, and skills tests for each week of the program.
 Students must work to task completing weekly assignments and tests for successful completion of the program.
-If a student successfully completes the program, he or she will be better prepared to handle the rigorous first few weeks of her/his first SPEED engineering course.
+If a student successfully completes the program, he or she will be better prepared to handle the rigorous first few weeks of her/his first Speed Engineering course.

 Is this program for you?

-First-year engineering students are required to take an online diagnostic test, the SPEED Algebra Readiness Exam, to determine their readiness for their first engineering calculus course.
+First-year engineering students are required to take an online diagnostic test, the SPEED Algebra Readiness Exam (ARE), to determine their readiness for their first engineering calculus course.
 This test is taken before orientation and information regarding the test is provided to students in pre-orientation materials.
-The test results will indicate if a student will benefit from a review of intermediate and advanced algebra skills to be better prepared for Introductory Calculus and Engineering Analysis I. Check with the Speed Advising Center or with Carrye Wilkins at 502-852-7434.
+The test results will indicate if a student will benefit from a review of intermediate and advanced algebra skills to be better prepared for Engineering Analysis I. Check with the Speed Advising Center or with Carrye Wilkins at 502-852-7434.